Bilal Kısa

 Bilal Kısa (born 22 June 1983) is a Turkish retired professional footballer who played as a midfielder.

-Professional career
+Club career

 On 10 May 2018, Bilal helped Akhisar Belediyespor win their first professional trophy, the 2017–18 Turkish Cup.

 International career

 On 29 March 2006, Kısa played his first national match when Turkey national team was playing against Estonia national team.
 He was reselected for the national team during the friendly clashes against Northern Ireland and Belarus in 2013.